SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/CI_Validation.md

 ### Updates to *lar_ci*

 - The change required in the *lar_ci* package is to create a new config file for the new validation workflow, this should be located inside `lar_ci/cfg`.
-A good example to use here is `grid_workflow_sbnd_mc_shower.cfg`.
+A good example to use here is `grid_workflow_sbnd_mc_reco_all.cfg`, note this workflow also details how to use multiple analysis modules in the same workflow.
-- The main edits required here are to change the name set in *validation_process* on L8 and the *validation_tag* set on L9, then to change the script and input filename set in *validation_function1* on L11.
-The input filename should match the output of the *[mergeana]* section starting on L43.
-- The number of jobs and events to run for the validation is set in *njobs_phase_1* on L4 and *nevents_per_job_phase_1* on L5.
-- The reference version to use for the comparisons is set in *ci_extra_vars_1* on L12, with the location of the reference files set in *ci_extra_vars_2* on L13.
+- There are a lot of parameters to set in the config file
+   - *validation_process* and *validation_tag* provide a name for your validation workflow
+   - *validation_function* provides the name of the validation script (from *sbnci/scripts*) followed (just a comma inbetween, no gaps) by the name of the input file (this needs to match the output of your *[mergeana]* stage later on, i.e. the tree file
+   - You can have multiple *validation_functionX* parameters (*X=1,2,3...*), you will need a name for each in front of the script name deliminated by a *#* symbol
+   - The *ci_extra_vars_X* parameters allow you to define the enviroment variables needed later.
+This includes the reference version, the location of reference histogram file(s) and the location of the threshold file.
-- The desired simulation chain can be set in the *[sim]* and *[reco]* sections starting on L19 and L30 respectively.
-The *[reco]* section should also include the fcl to be used to run the analysis module (e.g. `TRACSValidation.fcl`).
+   - The desired simulation chain can be set in the *[sim]* and *[reco]* sections.
+The *[reco]* section should also include the fcl to be used to run the analysis module (e.g. `allrecovalidation_job_sbnd.fcl`).
+The files do not have to be simulated from scratch, a SAM definition can be used with the *input_defname* tag.
+   - Make sure (particularly with multiple validations) that you get the formatting of *output_to_transfer* in the final stage correct to get all of the histogram files correctly transferred.

 ## Running the CI Validation

-Before triggering any CI tests you need to get the right certificates.
+Before triggering any CI tests you need to get the right certificates and the lar_ci commands.
 To get these use these commands:

+`setup lar_ci`

+`setup cigetcert`

+`cigetcert -s 'fifebatch.fnal.gov'`

-`setup lar_ci;kx509;voms-proxy-init -noregen -rfc -voms 'fermilab:/fermilab/sbnd/Role=Analysis'`
+`voms-proxy-init -noregen -rfc -voms 'fermilab:/fermilab/sbnd/Role=Analysis'`

+ ....or equivalent!

-The CI validation can then be triggered using the following command (this is for the shower validation workflow):
+The CI validation can then be triggered using the following command (this is for the combined reconstruction workflow):

-`trigger --build-delay 0 --workflow CI_VALIDATION_SBND --gridwf-cfg cfg/grid_workflow_sbnd_mc_shower.cfg --jobname sbnd_ci`
+`trigger --build-delay 0 --workflow CI_VALIDATION_SBND --gridwf-cfg cfg/grid_workflow_sbnd_mc_all_reco.cfg --jobname sbnd_ci`

-To run tests using a feature branch of *lar_ci* (e.g. `feature/ascarff_sbndCiUpdate` here) use:
+To run tests using a feature branch of *lar_ci* (e.g. `feature/hlay_sbnd_pfp_validation` here) use:

-`trigger --build-delay 0 --workflow CI_VALIDATION_SBND --gridwf-cfg cfg/grid_workflow_sbnd_mc_shower.cfg --version feature/ascarff_sbndCiUpdate --jobname sbnd_ci`
+`trigger --build-delay 0 --workflow CI_VALIDATION_SBND --gridwf-cfg cfg/grid_workflow_sbnd_mc_all_reco.cfg --version feature/hlay_sbnd_pfp_validation --jobname sbnd_ci`

 And to include any other feature branches or specific versions us the `--revisions` option, e.g.:

-`trigger --build-delay 0 --workflow CI_VALIDATION_SBND --gridwf-cfg cfg/grid_workflow_sbnd_mc_shower.cfg --version feature/ascarff_sbndCiUpdate --jobname sbnd_ci --revisions "SBNSoftware/sbncode@v09_10_01"`
+`trigger --build-delay 0 --workflow CI_VALIDATION_SBND --gridwf-cfg cfg/grid_workflow_sbnd_mc_all_reco.cfg --version feature/hlay_sbnd_pfp_validation --jobname sbnd_ci --revisions "SBNSoftware/sbncode@v09_10_01"`

 For more info check out the [lar_ci wiki](https://cdcvs.fnal.gov/redmine/projects/lar_ci/wiki).
+For help with importing a new module/workflow feel free to contact me (`h.lay@lancaster.ac.uk`) and I'll do my best to answer any questions!